 Every semester students have an opportunity to choose from various electives.
-Some examples from past semesters have included Drama, Concepts of Technology and Engineering, Athletics, Psychology, Robotics, Foreign Language, Art, and many more.
+Some examples from past semesters have included Drama, Concepts of Technology and Engineering, Athletics, Psychology, Foreign Language, Art, and many more.
 Electives at Cornerstone are a great opportunity for students to expand their skills and knowledge beyond the basic curriculum.
 To view specifics on some of the enrichment programs offered, please click on the ‘+’ to the left of a subject.

 Cornerstone Christian Academy offers a foreign language component to all upper grade students.
 Beginning in 6th grade, students explore American Sign Language through a daily course.
 By 7th grade, students have the opportunity to accrue high school credit.
 Seventh graders cover the first half of high school Spanish I and earn a half credit of foreign language for high school.
 The remainder of high school Spanish I is completed during the 8th grade year.
 Cornerstone students complete their foreign language requirement with high school Spanish II as freshmen in high school.
 Those without prior Spanish I credit may also complete the course as a high school student.

 Our staff and faculty believe that an understanding of other language systems enhances our understanding of the English language.
 It helps us to understand other cultures and thus better appreciate our own.